|New Facebook group, founded April 21, 2014: BSR Users Group: Birmingham Stove and Range|

 This original label shows that BS&R added a sticker to each of their pans, even though they did not include their own name on the pan itself.
 Click on the picture for a larger image of the label.

 Birmingham Stove & Range can be credited as the first company to produce the popular cornbread pan, a cast iron pan with eight wedges for individual pieces of cornbread.
 (This pan can also be used to bake cookies, brownies, and many other delightful foods.)
-When BS&R's designs were acquired by Lodge in the late 1980s, Lodge kept the basic design; though they added a hole in the center of the pan.
-This is the way to tell a BS&R cornbread pan: it has a solid center and no hole.
+Lodge produced its own imitation of the cornbread skillet shortly after the original was introduced by BS&R; though they added a hole in the center of the pan.
+When BS&R's designs were acquired by Lodge in the late 1980s, the design and ownership of the cornbread skillet was passed on to Lodge.
 This pan is sold today as the Lodge wedge pan.

 BS&R completely redesigned their cookware in the 1970s, due to increasing financial trouble.
 The size of their pans was changed in order to be compatible with other accessories from outside the company, such as glass lids.
-The heat ring was also removed from the bottom of all of their pans This photo of a "Lady Bess" BS&R dutch oven shows a "number 8" (NO 8) sized pan measuring 10 1/4 inches, as opposed to the 10 5/8 inch size of the earlier pans.
+This photo of a 1970s BS&R dutch oven shows a "number 8" (NO 8) sized pan measuring 10 1/4 inches, as opposed to the 10 5/8 inch size of the earlier pans.
 The mold marker stamp was returned to the pan (BC70).
 These more modern BS&R pans are harder to find than the older vintage pans.

 Birmingham Stove & Range lids differ from most other cast iron lids.
 While other lids have ridges to allow condensation to collect and drip onto the food as it cooks, BS&R lids have "dimples" or indentations on the underside of the lid.